tommichaels/tommichaels/README.md

 ## I'm a Developer and Mentor!

 - 🔭 I'm reaserching on developing a Web app to aid mobile application development 🤐, and some EA advisers 📈 📉 🤖
-- 🌱 I’m currently learning about WebXR development and Web3 😊🤓
+- 🌱 I’m currently learning about WebXR development and Web3.0 😊🤓
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love music, movies, wildlife documentaries and chess (still learning 🤫)
+- ⚡ Fun fact: I love anime, movies, music and wildlife documentaries 🧐

 ### Connect with me: